jason3067812/Customized_DeepStream/README.md

 Please see details in pipeline.png.

 ## Usage
-- Run graph_pipeline function inside final_class.py to visualize the pipeline.
+- Run class "Deepstream_Array_To_Rtsp" to initialize and build the pipeline
-- Run live_demo.py to confirm that the pipeline is established successfully.
+- Run function "graph_pipeline" to visualize the pipeline.

 ## Demo
 1. https://www.youtube.com/watch?v=BF-mr3Fs-Hw&ab_channel=TechnologyGoldenRetriever